Vasu-Seelamneni/ads_jan24_miniproject2_vasu_jk/README.md

-# Web Scraping AMAZON televisions data
+# Web Scraping AMAZON televisions data!!
 **Project Idea:** The project involves scraping data from the ecommerce website *`www.amazon.in`* to gather information about the top 5 brands of new televisions and the list of available televisions with more details.

 ![Alt text](static/top_5_brands.png)